jkrukoff/optic/README.md

 create the needed default objects.
 Setting this property causes the optic to no longer be well behaved.

+* filter: When given, expects a value as a filter function to determine if the traversed element should be focused or skipped.
+The filter function should take a single arbitrary element and return a boolean true/false.
+If the criteria the filter function uses to select an element is modified, the filtered optic will no longer be well behaved.

 #### Examples ####